 Angela received her master’s degree in physical therapy from Northern Arizona University and obtained her lymphedema certification from the Lymphedema Association of North America.
 Other interests include gardening and fantasy football.

-Kimberly Campion, OTR/L graduated in 1999 from Thomas Jefferson University in Philadelphia, Pennsylvania with a Bachelors Degree in Occupational Therapy.
+Kimberly Campion, OTR/L, CHT graduated in 1999 from Thomas Jefferson University in Philadelphia, Pennsylvania with a Bachelors Degree in Occupational Therapy.
 She has continuous experience working with children to older adults with treatment focus on neurological to orthopaedic conditions, including outpatient, inpatient, and home care settings.
 Other areas of specialty include manual lymphedema treatment and Neuro-IFRAH® in treatment with patients who are recovering from a stroke or brain injury.

 A New Jersey native, Kim has practiced occupational therapy in a variety of settings in the Philadelphia area until she relocated to the Tucson area in 2015.
 She now focuses on orthopaedic treatments in area of the shoulder, elbow, wrist and hand.
 Kim is currently pursuing further education in her field by becoming a Certified Hand Therapist.
 Kim is passionate about Occupational Therapy and helping individuals regain the skills needed live their life to the fullest.
 In her free time, Kim enjoys spending time with her family, hiking, photography and is a football fan – go Eagles!